ben2d2/Resume/README.md

 Web application development, management, and consulting for small businesses and nonprofits.

 - **Claxton Dietetic Solutions** [claxtonsolutions.com](http://claxtonsolutions.com)
 Designed and developed a marketing website and complex web application to improve business efficiency by automating client billing and workforce management.

 - **Snider Automotive** [sniderautomotive.com](http://sniderautomotive.com) Designed and developed a marketing website for automotive mechanic.

 #### PRODUCT SUCCESS ENGINEER, BOS FRAMEWORK; NASHVILLE, TN — MAY 2019 - JUNE 2020

 Full-stack engineer on multiple projects covering application development on the front and back ends using C# and .NET Core.

-Responsible for product market research, target audience outreach, and customer support from an Engineering perspective.
+- Responsible for product market research, target audience outreach, and product support from an Engineering perspective
+- Created a robust documentation site for the BOS Framework product
+- Led off-shore teams on development of multiple client projects/products on the Services team

 #### SOFTWARE ENGINEER, OPTUM; NASHVILLE, TN — MARCH 2018 - MAY 2019